 Students, in conjunction with the department chair, may develop a sequence of courses to best meet their backgrounds and needs that still satisfies the degree requirements.
-A typical curriculum taken by students is shown here.
+A typical curriculum taken by students is shown below, continuing on the following page.